Spread Eagle (band)

-Biography
+History

 Early years

 In the 1980s, founding members Paul DiBartolo, Rob De Luca and Tommi Gallo were playing in the Boston-based hard rock band Bang.
 In September 1986, Bang won the MTV Basement Tapes competition with the video for their song "Summertime".

-In 1989 guitarist Paul Di Bartolo (a.k.a.
+In 1989, guitarist Paul Di Bartolo (a.k.a.
 Salvadore Poe) traveled to New York City where he met singer Ray West.
-Paul was so impressed by his voice, that he immediately convinced bassist Rob De Luca and drummer Tommi Gallo to follow him to New York and start a new band with Ray, which became Spread Eagle.
+Paul was so impressed by his voice that he immediately convinced bassist Rob De Luca and drummer Tommi Gallo to follow him to New York and start a new band with Ray, which became Spread Eagle.

-After only a few months of rehearsing they signed with MCA/Universal Records.
+After only a few months of rehearsing, they signed with MCA/Universal Records.

 Spread Eagle

 As they were signed while still rehearsing for their first gig, they wrote most songs for their 1990 debut album Spread Eagle in the recording studio.
-Receiving little promotion from MCA, the band produced the video for "Scratch Like A Cat" using their own money and with the help of friends.
+Receiving little promotion from MCA, the band produced the video for "Scratch Like a Cat" using their own money and with the help of friends.

-Open To The Public
+Open to the Public

 The band spent a lot of time on the road before recording their follow-up album and began burning out.
 First to leave was drummer Tommi Gallo.
-He was replaced by Kirke Blankenship who did not stay for long and played drums on one track (High Horses) of the second album Open To The Public.
-That album was then recorded with session drummers John Macaluso from TNT and Thommy Price from Joan Jett and the Blackhearts.
+He was replaced by Kirke Blankenship who did not stay for long and played drums on one track ("High Horses") of the second album Open to the Public.
+That album was then recorded with session drummers John Macaluso of TNT and Thommy Price of Joan Jett and the Blackhearts.
 Open to the Public was released in 1993.
 Dave Femia played the drums on the following tour.
 Gallo then returned but quit after a US tour.
-The new record did not meet the expectations of their fans and grunge took over the music scene.
-So in 1995 Spread Eagle resigned and split up.
+The new record did not meet the expectations of their fans and grunge took over the music scene, so Spread Eagle resigned and split up in 1995.

 Post Spread Eagle

 Ray West turned his back on the music business for a while.
-He is also singing in a band called Weapons Of Anew.
+He is also singing in a band called Weapons of Anew.

 Paul DiBartolo changed his name to Salvadore Poe and wrote/recorded songs for Swedish singer Lisa Ekdahl who was his wife at that time.
 He is fascinated by Indian culture and spends much of his time there.

-Rob De Luca started new bands called Ouijipig, and OF EARTH.
-He has also worked as studio bassist and touring bassist for many bands including UFO, Sebastian Bach, Joan Jett and the Blackhearts, Helmet, George Lynch and Vinnie Moore.
+Rob De Luca started new bands called Ouijipig and Of Earth.
+He has also worked as a studio bassist and touring bassist for many bands including UFO, Sebastian Bach, Joan Jett and the Blackhearts, Helmet, George Lynch and Vinnie Moore.

 Tommi Gallo is a member of the band Iron Rage and formerly of Bang.
-Tommi is a talented artist who designed the Spread Eagle debut album cover.
-He lives, plays and paints in Worcester, MA.
+He is an artist who designed the Spread Eagle debut album cover.
+He lives, plays and paints in Worcester, Massachusetts.